gsora/BatteryDaemon/README.md

 Right now, the only way to really use this thing is to manually start and stop the daemon from MobileTerminal/SSH.

-The daemon will correctly flush all the buffers and kill himself if a **SIGINT** will be issued, and it writes its PID at ~/.batterydaemon.pid (the PID file), to ease the stop process.
+The daemon will correctly flush all the buffers and kill himself if a **SIGINT** is issued, and it writes its PID at ~/.batterydaemon.pid (the PID file), to ease the stop process.

 I will provide a simple application to start/stop the daemon soon.